josephmads/skid/README.md

   3. run `python3 manage.py createsuperuser` and follow prompts
   4. run `python3 manage.py runserver`
 - Open your browser and navigate to `localhost:8000`.

+### Using SKID

+- You can create an account with a username, password, first name, and last name (It doesn't need to be your real name).
+- Fill out more profile detals.
+- Create an Idea.
+- Add Skills, Materials, or Types of Work that all users can add to their profiles or Ideas.

 ## TODO